future-skill/future-skill.github.io/docs/create_an_exercise/World.md

 It is possible to extend the existing list of prefabs with your own additions.
 This is not trivial and only recommended if you are well versed in the Freecode platform and have some image editing experience (you will have to provide your own images in a particular format).

-All classes or variables mentioned in the following section needs to be imported from `lib.world.prefab`.

 Although you can create your own prefab manager, you would generally just register them with the `DEFAULT_PREFAB_MANAGER` which is used by default.
 Just keep in mind that it is better to add new entries rather than overriding existing ones.
 There is no way to add new values to the enums, so you will have to only use the strings directly (or define your own string enum, or use constants).